joncamfield/joncamfield.com/_drafts/2025-10-02-digital-go-bag.md

 These are tangible risks which we have seen play out politically, with [Microsoft revoking the International Criminal Court proescutor's access to email and documents after a USG missive]( https://apnews.com/article/icc-trump-sanctions-karim-khan-court-a4b4c02751ab84c09718b1b95cbd5db3), and a longer tail of stories of [parents losing Google access - often permanently - based on photos of their kids](https://me.mashable.com/tech/19037/google-disables-a-fathers-accounts-based-on-a-false-screening-of-his-childs-photographs).

 On top of personal content, are there go-to guides or information you rely on the Internet to help you with?
 Maps, how-tos, repair manuals, or so on.
 What of that can you save to reduce your reliance on the Internet working?

 ## First steps

 * **Map your data** This [trainer's curricula on data backups](https://www.level-up.cc/curriculum/protecting-data/data-backup-basics/activity-discussion/data-backup-matrix-creating-information-map/), built for trainers working with human rights defenders worldwide, provides an activity you can use to walk yourself, your family, your organization, or community through mapping out your most critical data, and where it is.
-* **Email** The DYI process below can also cover this; but I want to separately call out using non-webmail email programs (think Outlook) which can download your email fully locally in a more usable / searchable way than the DYI tools.
-[Thunderbird](https://www.thunderbird.net/en-US/) is a free and open-source email app which can interface with most online email systems and give you a real-time backup of those, particularly capturing all of the email addresses that never formally make it into an address book.
-It lets you check multiple accounts at once, keep the records and emails from old accounts even once you close them online, and more.
 * **Don't Forget your Passwords** - Password Managers tend to store locally and then use the Internet for secure backups, but also including an archive of your passwords (make sure it is stored encrypted / password protected!) is great for your peace of mind.
 * **Review your data dependencies** - What content that's normally online/available at your fingertips which - if lost - would be a problem?
 An important consideration here is actual real-world map data if you need to navigate and cannot access Google/Apple Maps.
 [Guru Maps](https://gurumaps.app/) is free and has comprehensive, OpenStreetMap downloads.
 * **DYI tools** - "Download Your Information" - offer the most comprehensive way to extract and backup your data from platforms.
 Most other methods are intentionally hobbled to discourage users from leaving one cloud platform and moving to another (Google Photos limits download quality, Apple iCloud forces you to manually select photos, and only allows 1000 at a time).
 The DYI process forces much larger downloads, so you will need **a lot of time** even on a good Internet connection, and usually 10s of GBs of free space!
 This is a big project - write notes as you go so it's easier the second time through.
 I honestly only manage to update my offline photo backups every year or so, and having well-worn and annotated notes to go through is a lifesaver.